Topic: Winemaking from Grapes

 Making Wine With Smoke-Effected Grapes

-MEMBERS ONLYIndeed, the last few years (2017 and 2020 especially) grape growing areas in Northern California and other parts of the state including the Central Coast have experienced historically large wildfires.
-If grapes are exposed to smoke, winemakers should be alert to the possibility of smoke taint damage to grapes and to finished wines during and
+Indeed, the last few years (2017 and 2020 especially) grape growing areas in Northern California and other parts of the state including the Central Coast have experienced historically large wildfires.
+If grapes

 Getting Grape Updates During Growing Season

-MEMBERS ONLYSometimes local AVA (American Viticultural Area) groups will have data available on their websites or emails available to members (the latter is the case with, for example, Napa Valley Vintners).
-For the most part, however, home winemakers won’t be members of these kinds of groups (they can cost thousands of dollars to join) so they
+Sometimes local AVA (American Viticultural Area) groups will have data available on their websites or emails available to members (the latter is the case with, for example, Napa Valley Vintners).
+For the

 When Grapes Throw You for a Curve